Noevir Stadium Kobe

 In 1970, Kobe Central Football Stadium (神戸市立中央競技場) was opened at the site of the Kobe Keirin Track.
-It was the first football stadium in Japan to be able to host games at night following the installation of night lighting.
+It was the first football stadium in Japan to be able to host games at night following the installation of floodlights.

 2002 FIFA World Cup

 In order to host the 2002 FIFA World Cup, the stadium was renovated to install a removable roof and increase spectator capacity.
 It was opened under the name Kobe Wing Stadium in November 2001 with a capacity of 42,000.

 Reopened in 2003 with a reduced capacity of 32,000 Kobe Wing Stadium became the home of the Vissel Kobe football club.

 2019 Rugby World Cup

 The stadium was announced as one of the venues for 2019 Rugby World Cup which will be the first Rugby World Cup to be held in Asia.
 Four group games were played in the stadium between the end of September and early October 2019.